RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 # OpenAI Moderation WordPress Plugin

 This WordPress plugin filters input fields in text areas using the OpenAI Moderation API.
-It helps ensure that the content complies with OpenAI's usage policies and allows you to control which content categories are allowed on your website.
+It helps ensure that user-submitted content is respectful and allows you to control which content classifications are allowed on your website.

 ## Features